rustam-isangulov/AzureOnBoarding/README.md

 }
 ```

-`_serviceBusTopicOutput` is a reference to `IServiceBusOutputToTopic` interface which is implemented by `ServiceBusOutputToColorsToProcess` which creates Service Bus sender as shown below:
+`_serviceBusTopicOutput` is a reference to `IServiceBusOutputToTopic` interface which is implemented by `ServiceBusOutputToColorsToProcess` that in turn creates Service Bus sender as shown below:

 ```csharp
 public class ServiceBusOutputToColorsToProcess : IServiceBusOutputToTopic